 Heart cards required a pour of the foundational “heart” design.
 Hearts serve as the base for more complicated designs; however, for some baristas, it was a challenge to get back to the basics when they had already excelled to higher ground.

-Spade cards called for a “tulip” design, which is essentially the same motion used to create a heart, but repeated multiple times.
+Spade cards called for a “tulip” design, which is essentially the same motion used to create a heart repeated multiple times.
 Club cards called for a “rosetta,” and diamonds for “barista’s choice,” or a freestyle round.

-To ensure a fair competition, all shots of espresso were pulled by other co-owner of Pinewood, JD Beard.
-Thus, the competitor was responsible for two things: steaming the milk (which, if executed poorly, can greatly affect the outcome of the design), and pouring the steamed milk into the espresso in a controlled yet creative fashion.
+To ensure a fair competition, all shots of espresso were pulled by other co-owner of Pinewood Coffee Bar, JD Beard.
+Each competitor was responsible for two things: steaming the milk (which, if executed poorly, can greatly affect the outcome of the design), and pouring the steamed milk into the espresso in a controlled yet creative fashion.
 A panel of three experienced judges determined each person’s fate.

-To many dedicated baristas, latte art is exactly as it is described: an art form.
-For coffee connoisseurs in more coffee-friendly cities like Austin and Seattle, throw downs are a common reason for gathering, but Waco’s growing coffee scene has created the space and interest among the community to make events like this a success.
+For coffee connoisseurs in more coffee-friendly cities like Austin and Seattle, throw-downs are a common reason for gathering, and Waco’s growing coffee scene has created the space and interest among the community to make events like this a success.

 Whitney senior Joseph Brower has been the Head Barista just shy of two months at local coffee shop Common Grounds.
 Brower said this competition has been on his mind for quite some time.
 “On shift [at work], every opportunity that I had, I would pour and analyze my weak points,” he said.

 Brower also expressed gratefulness for the coffee scene’s recent expansion.

 “Waco’s coffee [scene], with the addition of Pinewood, has created a really good community,” Brower said.
 “It’s a bonding thing for everybody.”